-There are several offences which the “responsible person” for the vehicle can be charged with as a result of a speed limiter not operating correctly.
+There are several offences with which the “responsible person” for the vehicle can be charged as a result of a speed limiter not operating correctly.

-- The registered operator
+- the registered operator;

-- A person who has a legal right to possession of the vehicle (for example a person who has use of the vehicle under a lease or hire-purchase agreement)
+- a person who has a legal right to possession of the vehicle (for example a person who has use of the vehicle under a lease or hire-purchase agreement);

 The responsible person for the vehicle is guilty of a crime if the vehicle is not fitted with a compliant speed limiter.
 To prove that this offence has occurred, it is enough for the prosecutor to show that the vehicle was travelling at more than 115 kilometres per hour.

-If the Police or Roads and Maritime Service have reason to believe that a heavy vehicle which should be speed limited is capable of travelling at more than 105 kilometres per hour (for example if it is detected speeding), they can issue a “modification notice” to the responsible person.
-The modification notice can:
+If police or RMS have reason to believe that a heavy vehicle which should be speed limited is capable of travelling at more than 105 kilometres per hour (for example, if it is detected speeding), they can issue a “modification notice” to the responsible person.
+The modification notice can require: